abdullahibnnadjo/ly/README.md

 - xorg-xinit (required if you wish to use X)
 - xorg-xauth (required if you wish to use X)
 - mcookie (required if you wish to use X)
+- selinux-policy-devel (required if you wish to use X in a SELinux enforced environment like Fedora)

 You can now configure Ly by editing "src/config.h".
 Modify "ly.service" as well if you changed the default tty, then build the executable: